 Coral Reefs and Shipwrecks

-Unawatuna beach area is one of the best places for diving and snorkelling on the southern coast of Sri Lanka.
+Unawatuna beach is one of the best places for diving and snorkelling on the southern coast of Sri Lanka.
 There are large numbers of shipwrecks off the Unawatuna beach.
 Under the water surface of Unawatuna rest many shipwrecks making a peaceful haven for sea creatures.
 There is a large number of exotic fish species, sea turtles; coral reefs that can be seen here.
 The turtles still wade onto the shore to lay their nests and eggs.

 Red-alert to Unawatuna Beach